gSchool/ada-developer-skills/capstone-overview/intro.md

 Ada's collective wisdom gathered:

-- [General Advice](advice.md): a list of advice and wisdom gained over the last several years
+- [Advice from Students](advice-from-students.md): advice and wisdom gathered by students over the last several years
+- [Advice from Staff](advice-from-staff.md): advice and wisdom commonly shared with students from staff
 - [Advice for Brainstorming](brainstorming.md)

 Required Pre-Capstone Material: